Air Conditioning Maintenance & Service in St. Louis, MO

 - Cleaning the condensate drain and drip tray

-- Inspecting and cleaning electrical connections
+- Inspecting and cleaning the electrical connections

 - Verifying that the AC unit and thermostat operate properly at all settings

-Between maintenance visits, you can help keep your central air conditioner running properly by changing the air filter as needed, cleaning the condensate drain occasionally and keeping the area around the condenser unit free of debris.
+Between maintenance visits, you can help keep your central air conditioner running properly by changing the air filter as needed, cleaning the condensate drain occasionally, and keeping the area around the condenser unit free of debris.

-- Reduced cooling costs: With clean a evaporator and condenser coil, proper refrigerant levels, and all moving parts lubricated, your central air conditioner can cool more efficiently, reducing energy costs by up to 10 percent.
+- Reduced cooling costs: With a clean evaporator and condenser coil, proper refrigerant levels, and all moving parts lubricated, your central air conditioner can cool more efficiently, reducing energy costs by up to 10 percent.

 - Improved comfort: With the system running properly, it can cool and dehumidify your home more efficiently, improving your comfort.